 Chief Information Officers Council (CIOC)

-The CIOC serves as the principal interagency forum for improving practices in the design, modernization, use, sharing, and performance of Federal Government agency information resources.
-The CIOC is composed of Chief Information Officers and their deputies from the major Federal executive departments and agencies.
+The CIOC serves as the principal interagency forum for improving practices in the design, modernization, use, sharing, and performance of federal government agency information resources.
+The CIOC’s role includes developing recommendations for information technology (IT) management policies, procedures, and standards; identifying opportunities to share information resources; and addressing the needs of the Federal Government's information technology workforce.
+The CIOC comprises Chief Information Officers and their deputies from the major federal executive departments and agencies.

 Delivery of World-Class Digital Services: The CIOC is focused on supporting Administration efforts to deliver 21st century technologies and online services to citizens at reduced costs.
 These efforts seek to improve the delivery of citizen-facing IT services, enable entrepreneurs to better leverage government data, elevate the utilization and effectiveness of government shared services, and build a more flexible and productive workforce.